taufiq-ai/EXAONE-3.5/README.md

 For end users, we introduce two ways to run EXAONE 3.5 models locally.

+> [!Note]
+> We highly recommend to use repetition penalty not exceeding 1.0 for better generation quality.

 ### llama.cpp

 You can run EXAONE models with llama.cpp as follows: